ngxs-labs/firestore-plugin/README.md

 ### Connect and get data once

-For the first scenario, `FirestoreService` provides the methods `docOnce$()` and `collectionOnce$()`, which will get the first emission and unsubscribe immediately after.
+For the first scenario, `NgxsFirestore` provides the methods `docOnce$()` and `collectionOnce$()`, which will get the first emission and unsubscribe immediately after.
 NGXS handles subscribing to the `Observable` and the action is done once the first data is emmited.

 ```ts
 export class GetAllOnce {